Stability analysis of time-delay systems in the parametric space: Stability equivalence within a region

 \subsection{Application to retarded TDS}

 Analogously to the line-based version of the method, the convenient form of retarded TDS characteristic function given by \eqref{eq:retarded_characteristic} can be utilized to further simplify \eqref{eq:region_final_theorem}.
-To evaluate $||\nabla f (j\omega, \bm{\tau})||_p$ in \eqref{eq:region_final_theorem}, it is beneficial to first find the upper bounds for partial derivatives of $f$ with regards to each parameter component $\tau_i$.
+To determine $||\nabla f (\j\omega, \bm{\tau})||_p$ in \eqref{eq:region_final_theorem}, it is beneficial to first evaluate partial derivatives of $f$ with regards to each component $\tau_i$.
 Assuming $\omega \geq 0$, observe that